 ASX listing rules require the aggregate non-executive directors remuneration be determined periodically by a general meeting.
+The base fees are reviewed by the Nomination and Remuneration Committee on an annual basis, where proposed amendments are recommended for approval by the shareholders at a general meeting.
 The most recent determination was at the Annual General Meeting held on 8 November 2012, where the shareholders approved an aggregate remuneration of \$600,000.
-The current base fees were last reviewed with effect from 1 January 2012.
+Non-executive director fees have been held constant since 2013.